mesonbuild/meson/docs/markdown/Contributing.md

 ## Strategy for merging pull requests to trunk

-Meson's merge strategy should fullfill the following guidelines:
+Meson's merge strategy should fulfill the following guidelines:

 - preserve as much history as possible